mylesieong/code_library/git_lib.md

 1. Move 2 commit ahead & files discard: `git reset --hard HEAD~2`

 ## Submodule
-1. The submodule folder is just a hash to holder.
-Use `git submodule status` or `vim .gitmodules` to check
+* The submodule folder is just a hash to holder.
+Submodule's content will not commit to the upper git anyway.
+* When there is git under another git folder, the upper git will regard the deeper git as "Submodule".
+But not until in upper git invoke command: $ git submodule add {deeper_git} then the upper git will generate the .gitmodule file and start the management of the deeper git module.
+* Use `git submodule status` or `vim .gitmodules` to check
-1. Working on develop branch and want to import a submodule to mysubmodule
+* Example: Working on develop branch and want to import a submodule to mysubmodule
     1. `git submodule add https://github.com/<user>/whatever mysubmodule`
     1. At this point, submodule will still be empty and should run fetch manually: `git submodule update --init --recursive`
-1. The concept is git submodule is recognoize as a hash x a repo (if cd submodule and checkout branch doesn't change the fact)
-1. To checkout summit multi-module project:
+* To checkout summit multi-module project:
-    - git clone ssh://sieong@..../stack
+    1. git clone ssh://sieong@..../stack
-    - cd stack && vim .gitmodules (make sure ssh usernames are good)
+    1. cd stack && vim .gitmodules (make sure ssh usernames are good)
-    - git submodule init && git submodule update
+    1. git submodule init && git submodule update
+* Commands:
+    - git submodule add /path/to/git/name.git
+    - git submodule status
+    - git submodule init
+    - git submodule deinit        // delete the git repo
+* How to commit submodule change:
+    1. $ cd path/to/submodule
+    1. $ git add *
+    1. $ git commit -m "comment"
+    1. $ git push # or cr
+    1. $ cd /main/project
+    1. $ git add path/to/submodule
+    1. $ git commit -m "updated my submodule"
+    1. $ git push # or cr

 ## Hooks
 * Git hooks are scripts that run automatically every time a particular event occurs in a Git repository.